Johns Island, South Carolina: Mullet Hall Equestrian Center

 Mullet Hall Equestrian Center is on Mullet Hall Road on Johns Island.
 With 738 acres and 20 miles of trails, it is home to equestrian competitions, festivals, and events.
 Planning for the Mullet Hall Equestrian Center began in 2000.
 It includes four show rings, one Grand Prix ring, 40 acres of grass fields, 196 horse stalls, and jumping and lunging areas.

 Battle of Charleston reenactment

 An annual Battle of Charleston reenactment is held at Legare Farms, off River Road on Johns Island.
 The event began in 2004 and includes battle reenactments, food, music, and culture of the 19th century.
 One of the battles reenacted includes the Johns Island 1864 "Battle of Bloody Bridge".
 As of 2013 this event is a "timeline" reenactment of all American wars.
+Currently this event is on a permanent hiatus.

 In addition to the John's Island Presbyterian Church, the Moving Star Hall and The Progressive Club are listed on the National Register of Historic Places.